IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 Spillovers on the touch controls.1.
 Switch off the power supply.2.
 Soak up the spill3.
 Wipe the touch control area with a clean damp sponge or cloth.4.
 Wipe the area completely dry with a paper towel.5.
 Switch on the power supply to the hob.The hob may beep and turn itself off, and the touch controls may not function while there is liquid on them.
 Make sure you wipe the touch control area dry before turning the hob back on.

 Operation of your appliance can lead to errors and malfunctions.
 The following tables contain possible causes and notes for resolving an error message or malfunction.
-It is recommended to read the tables carefully below in order to save your time and money that may cost for calling to the service center.
+It is recommended to read the tables carefully below in order to save your time and money that may be spent on calling the service center.

 ProblemPossible causesWhat to do